 Fort Drum South is a rural neighborhood (based on population density) located in Fort Drum, New York.

-Fort Drum South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and single-family homes.
+Fort Drum South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Fort Drum South neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fort Drum South neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fort Drum South neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-70.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.5% of U.S. neighborhoods.
+68.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Significantly, 0.8% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 96.9% of the neighborhoods in America.